OpenDataServices/os4d/docs/development/schema.md

 ## Document a data model

-A data model is an abstract model that organizes elements of data and standardises how they relate to one another and to the properties of real-world entities.
+A data model is an abstract model that organises elements of data and standardises how they relate to one another and to the properties of real-world entities.
 A data model focuses on what data represents rather than how it is stored or exchanged.

 Before authoring the schema for a standard and committing to specific implementation details, it is recommended to document a data model to help stakeholders align on definitions and relationships.